anamarisamacedo/CollectiveBehaviour/README.md

 ## Individual Contributions

-* Ana Macedo: wrote the abstract, part of the Introduction, part of the Methods, polished the report and the bibliography.
-* Vulnet Alija: wrote the Problem Definition, Model, and Discussion with their appropriate references; uploaded the source code and the link to the necessary data to run the program.
-* Žan Jonke: wrote part of the Introduction and part of the Methods.
+Ana Macedo wrote the Abstract; part of the Introduction, Methods and Model; polished the report and the bibliography.
+Patricia Alcázar wrote the Results with their corresponding images and references.
+Vulnet Alija wrote the Problem Definition, Model, and Discussion with their appropriate references; uploaded the source code and the link to the necessary data to run the program. Žan Jonke wrote part of the Introduction and part of the Methods.
+All authors studied the main and predator papers, and analysed the models.